sudarkoff/sudarkoff.github.com/README.markdown

 # g.sud.to

-This is a personal blog of George Sudarkoff.
 The website is powered by a new static blog engine written in node.js called [wheat][].

 [wheat]: http://github.com/creationix/wheat

+### Publishing

+Every article is a markdown file with some meta-data at the top of the file.

+    Title: Awesome Title
+    Author: George Sudarkoff
+    Date: 2012-01-01

+When ready to publish, move the article to the articles/ folder:

+    $ git mv drafts/article-title.markdown articles/

+Then commit and push to the `blog` remote:

+    $ git ci -m"Publish article-title.markdown."
+    $ git push blog origin

 ### Article format

-Every article is a markdown file with some meta-data at the top of the file.
+Articles is a markdown file and **must** have the .markdown extension.

-    Title: Control Flow in Node Part II
-    Author: Tim Caswell
-    Date: Thu Feb 04 2010 02:24:35 GMT-0600 (CST)
-    Node: v0.1.91

-    I had so much fun writing the last article on control flow, that I decided to...
+    I had so much fun writing previous article, I decided I'm a writer now.
+So here goes the sequel.

     ## First section: Display JavaScript files